PMG-ABC

 To compute the categories, the supply chain practitioners need to choose a series of parameters that characterize the ABC analysis:

-• the number of categories (usually three),
+• The number of categories (usually three),

-• the historical depth of the measurement,
+• The historical depth of the measurement,

-• the percentage threshold used for each category.
+• The percentage threshold used for each category.

 The percentages are associated with the chosen unit to measure the weight over the historical depth.
-Those percentages are typically associated with the turnover measured in dollars or units sold.
+Those percentages are typically associated with the turnover, measured in dollars or units sold.

 ABC Classification Calculation Example